JRSV/RSVP.V1/README.md

-# JRSV_Presets
+# RSVP [Répondez S’il Vous Plaît - (R)afael (S)ubía (V)aldez (P)resets]
 State Saving System for Pure Data

-JRSV_presets is a state saving system for Pure  Data (http://puredata.info/).
+RSVP is a state saving system for Pure  Data (http://puredata.info/).
 It was created to offer Pure Data users a way to record presets for the GUI objects inside patches.

+RSVP stands for two things Répondez S’il Vous Plaît and my initials Rafael Subía Valdez Presets.
+The concept of RSVP in an invitation is to confirm assistance to an event, so this translated to the preset system is that that space and time is reserved for a certain value, it is "reserved".

 ## Getting Started